In September 2019, SMU Libraries uploaded 563 items into SMU Libraries Digital Collections.

 8 builder’s cards, ca. 1860-1945, from the Baldwin Locomotive Works Builder’s Cards, including images and specifications for Idaho & Washington Northern Railroad, Illinois Central Railroad Company, and other railroad and power companies.

-50 engine drawing cards, 1908-1937, from the Baldwin Locomotive Works Builder’s Cards collection.
+50 engine drawing cards, 1908-1937, from the Baldwin Locomotive Works Records collection (Series 7: Data books).
 Per the collection finding aid, “In 1910, Baldwin began keeping engine drawing data on large cards.
 Records of locomotives after 1903 were transferred to the cards and continued from that point.
 The cards are arranged by BLW class numbers and include primarily dimensions of various parts of the locomotive.”

 12 real photographic postcards, ca. 1910-1920, from the Collection of Walter Horne photographs, featuring images of American soldiers at Fort Bliss and around the U.S. and Mexico border.
 This set of photographic postcards also includes various images of the border and downtown areas of El Paso, Texas, during the early 1900s.